Travel doors slam shut as new Covid variant triggers alarm - KESQ

 French Health Minister Olivier Véran said the “rapid” circulation of the variant in South Africa “means that it’s probably contagious or very contagious,” justifying France’s precautionary stance.

+After Belgium reported that one person recently arrived from Egypt had tested positive for B.1.1.529, France said it was “reinforcing” control at its border with Belgium.

 Singapore has opted to ban all non-residents from Botswana, Eswatini, Lesotho, Mozambique, Namibia, South Africa and Zimbabwe from entering, while nationals and permanent residents returning from any of these countries will be required to serve a 10-day stay home notice (SHN).
-Malaysia has also taken similar steps.
+Malaysia and the Philippines have taken similar steps.

+No travel restrictions have been announced by US officials yet, but US airlines said they were closely monitoring the situation.

+Anthony Fauci, the chief medical advisor to the US president, told CNN: “As soon as we find more information, we’ll make a decision as quickly as we possibly can.”

 The developments have led to speculation that some of the strict curbs on travel brought in at the start of the pandemic could be on their way back.